JayB7076/VS1053_ESP32_PLAYER/README.md

 -- Remaining Functions and Errors :--
-Fast Forward / Back
+- Fast Forward / Back
-Status Bar
+- Status Bar
-FLAC Files Do Not Load Intermittently on ESP32.
+- FLAC Files Do Not Load Intermittently on ESP32.
 (May be Due to FLAC ID Jumper not used?)
-ESP32 Crashes When Going Back After FLAC Song Fails to Load.
-(May be Due to FIle names are Cleared?)
+- ESP32 Crashes When Going Back After FLAC Song Fails to Load.
+(May be Due to FIle names are Cleared From ESP's RAM?)